 "Look, this isn't funny."
 The vampire's face changed as her frustration grew.

-She just laughed.
+Darla just laughed.
 Felt her own face change; saw the other vampire look frightened.
 "I agree.
 Not funny at all."
-She reached out to stroke the hair, felt the girl tremble under her touch.
+She reached out to stroke the hair and felt the girl tremble under her touch.
 "Mmmm, you're very young.
 What's your name?"